Tolegen95/cryptographic-blockchain-evoting-prototype/README.md

-# Research Prototype: Blockchain-Based Electronic Voting
+# Research Prototype: Cryptography-Supported Blockchain-Based Electronic Voting

-This repository contains the software prototype, benchmark scripts, synthetic experimental data, and documentation artifacts used for a research study on a cryptography-supported electronic voting architecture.
+This repository contains the software prototype, benchmark scripts, synthetic experimental data, and generated benchmark artifacts used for a research study on a cryptography-supported blockchain-based electronic voting architecture.

-The prototype is intended for research and reproducibility.
+The prototype is intended for research reproducibility and experimental evaluation.
 It is not a production election system and must not be interpreted as ready for governmental or large-scale deployment.

 ## Overview